apache/wookie/connector/php/README.txt

 This is a PHP implementation of the Wookie Connector Framework.

-It is intended to map the java implementation which should be considered the reference implementation of the connector framework.
+For more information see: http://incubator.apache.org/wookie/embedding-wookie-widgets-in-other-applications.html

 INSTALLATION
 ============